Baháʼí Faith in Greater Boston: Sarah Farmer, Green Acre and the first Baháʼí community of Boston

 The Green Acre Baháʼí School is established in Eliot, Maine, at the northern edge of Greater Boston becoming an important learning center for Baháʼís and non-Baháʼís in Greater Boston and across the United States.
 Maria P. Wilson was in the company of Sarah Farmer on a trip overseas when they learned of the religion in 1900 from Josephine Locke and Elizabeth Knudson.
 Farmer was publicly linked with the religion in June 1901 after she had found truth in various religions and quasi-religious groups.
 But of the Baháʼí Faith, it was explained, "... she has found the common faith in which all devout souls may unite and yet be free."
 It was then announced Green Acre would be a place to learn of the religion, run in parallel with the other classes already established, but for free.
 Mírzá Abu'l-Faḍl, among the most scholarly trained Baháʼís of the time, was there.
 Ali Kuli Khan, to serve as his translator, arrived in the United States in June.
 Abu'l-Faḍl had accompanied Anton Haddad, the first Baháʼí to live in the United States, on his return trip to America.
 They had been sent by then head of the religion, ʻAbdu'l-Bahá.
-The later well known Baháʼí Agnes Baldwin Alexander was also there.
+The later well-known Baháʼí Agnes Baldwin Alexander was also there.
 News of the Boston area community began to be noted in the newspapers.
 It was at these classes with Abu'l-Faḍl Mary Hanford Ford is considered to have joined the religion.
-Ford moved to the Boston area for a couple years.
+Ford moved to the Boston area for a couple of years.
 It was not her first time in Boston.
 She, Ali Kuli Khan, and the Breeds, whom she introduced to the religion, were soon active as a community in Boston area.
 By December 1901 Baháʼís in Chicago knew she was a Baháʼí and working with Sarah Farmer on projects.
 Ford was noted in Boston in November 1903 giving her talk on "The Holy Grail", and news of the mistreatment of Bábís/Baha'is in Persia was noted in August 1903.
 Khan was soon visible living in Boston in 1904, and Khan had married Bostonian Baháʼí, Florence Breed in 1904.
-Alice Ives Breed, Florence's mother, originally from Pavilion Illinois, born Jan 15, 1853, was a leading philanthropist socialite of the area.
+Alice Ives Breed, Florence's mother, originally from Pavilion, Illinois, born Jan 15, 1853, was a leading philanthropist socialite of the area.
 Ford would return for a talk a decade later.